GermanSoap/LibraryManager2/README.md

  This is my repository for making the project 2 from University of Science, Vietnam National University HCMC.

  - Expired time : Dec 30th, 2017 6:PM CST
- - Current status : private
+ - Current status : public

  This project is same as the previous project, most of core functions are same.
 But with project 1, we can't use structure to define a type of data, use two-dimensions array for storing objects and elements, can't export and fetch data using file,..
 All the missing and prevented functions in project 1 are now available for using now.
 And in case of some functions, they are compulsory.